Nikolaus Kittel

-Nikolai Ferdinandovich Kittel (1805/6 - 18 April 1868) was a Russian violin and bow maker who is often still mistakenly considered as of German origin, and was known as the "Russian Tourte".
+Nikolai Ferdinandovich Kittel (1806 - 18 April 1868) was a Russian violin and bow maker who is often still mistakenly considered as of German origin, and was known as the "Russian Tourte".

 According to the latest findings, his full name was Nikolai Ferdinandovich Kittel and that he was of Austrian origin as stated in his marriage certificate.
 Kittel always signed letters and invoices with the name Nikolai Kittel.
 In all German and French documents, he was named Nikolai, and not Nikolaus.

 Background

 Kittel was an enigmatic figure (who worked in St. Petersburg 1825-1868).
-He is known to employed some of the leading makers, (as did his great Parisian contemporary Jean-Baptiste Vuillaume), including Russian, Vladimir Ivanoff, and German makers such as Heinrich Knopf (and Ludwig Bausch ?), to make his bows.
+He is known to have employed some of the leading makers, (as did his great Parisian contemporary Jean-Baptiste Vuillaume), including Russian, Vladimir Ivanoff, German Heinrich Knopf, and his son Nikolai Nikolaevich Kittel to make his bows.

-In Czarist Russia, Kittel served as violinmaker to the court, making superb violins which were considered the best made in Russia, and produced bows of unsurpassed quality, often using beautiful highly flamed wood.
+In Czarist Russia, Kittel served as violinmaker to the Imperial Court of Russia, making superb violins which were considered the best made in Russia, and produced bows of unsurpassed quality, often using beautiful highly flamed wood.

-The design of Kittel bows is also derived from an advanced Tourte model although this interpretation of Tourte is distinctly different from the French interpretations.
+The design of Kittel bows is also derived from an advanced François Tourte model although this interpretation of Tourte is distinctly different from the French interpretations.

 His bows are rare and highly prized by soloists.
 Kittel bows are nearly always quite light and flexible.
 Despite their flexibility, Kittel bows have extremely quick playing characteristics alongside a unique beauty of tone.

-Kittel died on April 18, 1868 at the age of 63.
+Kittel died on April 18, 1868, at the age of 63.
 His obituary stated: 'Thus, in the realm of the bow, the curtain was drawn on a career of memorable achievement'.

 "Henri Vieuxtemps preferred Kittel bows even to those of F.X.
 Tourte.
-Since then, Kittel's bows have been used by the greatest soloists, among them Henryk Wieniawski, Jascha Heifetz, Mischa Elman, Toscha Seidel, Leopold Auer, Isaac Stern, Paul Kochanski, Aaron Rosand, Erica Morini, Efrem Zimbalist, Leonid Kogan, Yehudi Menuhin, and Vadim Repin.
+Since then, Kittel's bows have been used by the greatest soloists, among them Henryk Wieniawski, Jascha Heifetz, Mischa Elman, Toscha Seidel, Leopold Auer, Isaac Stern, Paul Kochanski, Aaron Rosand, Erica Morini, Efrem Zimbalist, Leonid Kogan, Yehudi Menuhin, Natalia Gutman, Gidon Kremer and Vadim Repin.
 Kittel bows are extremely rare.